 Four days straight we have been waking up early not missing breakfast before we surf.
-Although we have been warned to eat light so it’s easy to stand on the board, we still do it anyway.
+Although we have been warned to eat light, so it’s easy to stand on the board, we still do it anyway.
 Four freaking straight days, we have been surfing almost the entire day.
-If you will ask a random tourist for how often they would do it, they would reply you for just a day for trying it out.
+If you asked a random tourist for how often they would do it, they would reply to you for just a day for trying it out.
 But there is something in the water and with the waves that kept me coming back.

 I occasionally wonder about the lifestyle of a surfer.
 They travel the world to find and wait for the perfect legendary ride.
-That luminescent beach hair, tanned skin and wide stretched smiles.
-There’s something about this lifestyle that makes me curious until I jumped on my board
+That bright beach hair, tanned skin and wide stretched smiles.
+There’s something with this lifestyle that makes me curious until I jumped on my board

 1. YOU GET TO LIVE IN THE MOMENT

 These days, we often forget to enjoy the present because we usually think of future’s fickleness and we regret the past for the things we have failed to do.
 Sometimes, we tend to get distracted because we are busy attending something else or not being focus on the task.
 Have you tried living in the present?
 If not, surfing is for you.
 Surfing teaches you to be mindful – to live in the present and to enjoy life to its fullest.
 You get to enjoy the wave, the moment, friends cheering on you and the ride.